jericson/jericson.github.io/_posts/2020-05-06-netlify_hosting.md

 Netlify](https://unicorn-meta-zoo.netlify.app/) took a few extra steps.
 GitHub rather helpfully serves the README.md file as a site index out of the box.
-All I needed to do was enable GitHub Pages in the repositories settings.
+All I needed to do was enable GitHub Pages in the repository's settings.
 I also had picked the [Leap day theme](https://github.com/pages-themes/leap-day) to make the page look a little better.